MooVC/MooVC.Architecture/README.md

 ## Enhancements

-- Added async variants of the various Coordinate extensions.
 - Added Cqrs.Services.SynchronousQueryEngine to facilitate migration from synchronous to asynchronous implementations of Cqrs.Services.IQueryEngine.
 - Added Cqrs.Services.SynchronousQueryHandler to facilitate migration from synchronous to asynchronous implementations of Cqrs.Services.IQueryHandler.
 - Added Ddd.Services.SynchronousBus to facilitate migration from synchronous to asynchronous implementations of Ddd.Services.IBus and Ddd.Services.Bus.